FixBD/Educare/readme.txt

 ### Current Features

+#### * Student Management

+Admin can add sigle and import unlimited students via .csv (Exel) file.
+Once, student details are added then no need to fill student details again while adding or publishing any results.
+Also, Educare provides student profile ID card, analysis, details, subject, old (class) data and much more.

+#### * Results Management

+Educare provite powerfull results management functionality.
+Admin can publish sigle and unlimited results via .csv (Exel) files.
+Student can view results with photos, details, points, grade sheed, save or print results.
+Also, students can view their profile (under construction).

-#### Educare Marksheed Systems
+#### * Educare Marksheed Systems

 <p>Using this features admin (teacher) can add subject wise multiple student results at a same time.
 So, it's most usefull for (single) teacher.
 There are different teachers for each subject.
 Teachers can add marks for their specific subject using this feature.
 And can print all student marks as a marksheet.
 After, the mark addition is done for all the subjects, students can view and print their results when admin publish it as results.
 Also, teacher can publish single subject results.
 (We call it - THE GOLDEN FEATURES FOR TEACHER!).</p>

+#### * Performance or Promote

+Admin can promote or change classes, years, groups of multiple students with just one click!
+Most useful when students need to be promoted (from one class to another class) or when multiple students need to be updated.

-#### Result Rules (Grading Systems):
+#### * Result Rules (Grading Systems)

 <p>In the preview version of Educare, admins can add results with only one (default) grading system.
 Now by adding (v1.2.0+) this feature admin can add his country result system/rules.
 So, <strong>Using this feature you (admin) can add, modify, manage or automatically calculate any type of result based on your country or demand</strong>.
 Eg: India, Bangladesh or US result GPA (CGPA) and calculation methods/rules are different.
 So, maintaining a defined result using one rule is a bit tricky.
 The result rule feature solves this problem.
 If you manage results for Indian students, you can add Indian grading system or rules.
 Also, you can add Bangladesh or US grading system in the same way.
 We know, it's a bit difficult.
 Please share your experience while using these features to improve Educare.</p>

-* Users/Students can find result by Name, Registration number, Roll Number, Exam, Passing Year
+#### * Content Management

+Admin can add class or group wise subject, exam, pass year, extra (custom) fields and more.

+Educare is a 100% mobile responsive, So educare will always look great on all devices (mobile, tablet, laptop, and desktop).
+And everything is Ajax compatibility (Back-End and Front-End).

+[Video - About Educare]

+#### * Admin Can -

+* Admin can add and manage students
+* Admin can publish and manage student results
+* Unlimited/Single subject results adding facility
+* Add/Update/Delete Students, Results, Subject, Class, Group, Exam, Year, Extra (custom) field.
+* Class and group wise subject added facilities
+* Add custom result rules (grading systems)
+* Modify grading systems based on country or demand
+* Marksheed systems (Admin or teacher can add subject wise multiple student results at a same time.)
-* Auto/Manual results calculations
+* Auto/Manual results calculations facility
+* Unlimited import/export results, students and marksheed
 * Auto GPA (CGPA) - based on your (admin) rules
-* Automatically show letter grade
+* Students profile with - analytics, details, subject, old (class) data
+* Filter and view all results/students (Like - class, exam, year with Asc/Desc mode and more...)
+* Modify default students photos
+* Control and manage educare settings
+* Also, you can find many features while using it.

+#### * Students/Users Can -

+* Users/Students can find result by name, registration number, roll number, exam, passing year
 * Results table with students details
-* Single subject result
-* Subject marks and grade
+* Subject marks and gradesheed
 * Users/Students Photos
 * Optional subject detection
 * Field validation
-* Error notice
-* Custom Themes
 * Print results

-#### Admin Can -

-* Admin can add and manage students
-* Public Student Results
-* Add Custom Result Rules
-* Modify Grading Systems Based On Country or Demand
-* Marksheed systems (Admin or teacher can add subject wise multiple student results at a same time.)
-* Add/Update/Delete Students, Results, Subject, Class, Exam, Year, Extra (custom) field.
-* Import/Export Results, Students and Marksheed
-* View (All) Results by Class, Exam, Year With Asc/Desc Mode
-* Add Default Students Photos
-* Control And Manage Educare Settings
-* Also, You can find lots of feature when you use it.

 ### Future Update: